acinader/parse-aws-firehose-logger-adapter/README.md

 [![codecov](https://codecov.io/gh/acinader/parse-aws-firehose-logger-adapter/branch/master/graph/badge.svg)](https://codecov.io/gh/acinader/parse-aws-firehose-logger-adapter)

 # Parse AWS Firehose Logger Adapter
-Enable parse-server -> AWS Firehose -> Elastic Search -> Kibana
+If you're deploying parse-server onto an AWS cluster (either ecs, straight ec2, or elastic beanstalk).
+It is useful to see all of the machines logs all in one place.
+AWS Firehose will accept logging at any scale.
+With just a few clicks on the AWS console, you can setup a firehose stream that feeds into elastic search.
+AWS provides a link to a kibana ui to elastic search that makes visualizing your logs nice and easy.

-Aggregate logs from a cluster of Parse Servers
+#### parse-server -> AWS Firehose -> Elastic Search -> Kibana

 ### How to use ###